taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Implementing Lean Software Development: From Concept to Cash** by Mary Poppendieck
 - **The Art of Agile Development** by James Shore, Shane Warden
 - **The Agile Samurai** by Jonathan Rasmusson
+- **Managing Humans: Biting and Humorous Tales of a Software Engineering Manager** by Michael Lopp
+- **The Five Dysfunctions of a Team: A Leadership Fable** by Patrick Lencioni
 - Timeless Laws of Software Development by Jerry Fitzpatrick
 - Rapid Development: Taming Wild Software Schedules by Steve McConnell
 - Lean thinking  banish waste and creat wealth in your corporation by James P.Womack
 - Learning Agile by Andrew Stellman
 - Ship It! by Jared Richardson
 - Working with Coders: A Guide to Software Development for the Perplexed Non-Techie by Patrick Gleeson

+Project Management

+- Righting Software (2019) by Juval Löwy
+- The Deadline: A Novel about Project Management by Tom DeMarco

 Organization Management